 In addition to index funds, Fidelity works with active and passive funds, so it has a leg up in terms of variety; Vanguard works mostly with the aforementioned index funds.
-However, Vanguard’s selection of index funds still makes it the preferable option if you want to go that route.
+However, Vanguard’s vast selection of index funds give you plenty of options if that’s the route you are looking to take.

 For traders, there are online platforms for both companies so you can track your account progress.
 However, given Vanguard’s greater dedication to passive, hands-off, advisor-based trading, their platform feels a little old when compared to the comprehensive, features-heavy nature of Fidelity’s software.
-Then again, Vanguard users likely don’t need to keep track of their investments as often, so there isn’t as much need for a comprehensive user experience.
+Then again, Vanguard specializes in passive investment funds that track the markets, so investors can gauge how their funds are performing by watching the financial markets.

 One of the most innovative aspects of Vanguard is that it is structured to make the shareholders of the funds it manages the owners of the company itself.
-This cuts out the middle man, and gives them a distinct incentive to offer the highest-quality funds at low cost to its customers/shareholders.
+This cuts out the middle man, and allows the firm to pass along cost savings to customers/shareholders.